We don’t support this browser anymore.

 Our view

 Consumer is by far the larger of its two primary segments.
 It provides mobile and landline services directly to individuals and via wholesalers as well as selling devices like smartphones and laptops.
-Mobile subscriber growth has been a struggle this year, but the final quarter provided some welcome relief.
+Mobile subscriber growth has been a struggle of late, but trends are improving.
 The growing 5G network plus new, flexible, plans are starting to show results.
-Further price hikes are expected to deter some consumers early in the new year, but the group is still expecting to squeeze out some growth over 2024.
+Price hikes squeezed consumers early in the new year, but the group is still expecting to deliver some growth over 2024.

 There's plenty of scope to grab market share with increased 5G adoption, through traditional mobile and fixed wireless broadband products.
 Verizon's putting a lot of eggs in this basket and has thrown billions at the task.
 We think this is the right move.
-But with the conclusion of the spending program upon us, and revenue growth hard to come by in recent years, the benefits need to start coming.
+Growth in this space is picking up nicely but it’s still only a small part of the overall picture

-That's especially true as traditional landline operations are still in decline, and wireless data is a notoriously competitive market.
+Wireless data is a notoriously competitive market.
+The same can be said of traditional broadband offerings.
 It's hard to offer something meaningfully unique, so telecoms groups often end up competing mainly on price, which is rarely a good thing for profit margins.

 Verizon's debt pile is eye-watering too.
 That's a result of spending listed as "wireless licences."
 Simply put, governments licence out chunks of the electromagnetic spectrum (think 5G) to telecoms groups to run their networks on, and they charge a pretty penny.

-For now, Verizon looks in acceptable financial shape.
-Although debt is not great, we're not overly worried - revenue has tended to be reliable and the group's generated a bucket load of cash.
-The 6.8% yield is lofty but looks well covered so we don't have concerns there.
+For now, the 6.2% forward dividend yield looks well covered so we don't have any immediate concerns.
 But reducing debt is going to be a priority when capex reduces to more normal levels, at least in the near term.

-The valuation isn't too demanding and we can certainly see how the mammoth cash flows and healthy yield are an attractive prospect.
-But we would urge caution, borrowings have helped boost returns for equity holders but it can be a double-edged source if profits struggle, and no returns are guaranteed.
+The valuation isn't too demanding, and we can certainly see how the mammoth cash flows and healthy yield are attractive prospects.
+But we would urge caution.
+While the use of debt has helped boost returns for equity holders, it can be a double-edged sword if profits struggle, and no returns are guaranteed.

 Verizon key facts